jasonrhodes/cv/README.md

 **RIP WYSIWYG**
 Digital360, 2013 / [slides](https://speakerdeck.com/jasonrhodes/rip-wysiwyg)

-### Super skills
+### Skills and stuff

-I have a high to very high level comfort with the following:
+I have a high to very high level of comfort with the following:

 * Node.js
 * JavaScript, the language